Jwangjy/Jwangjy.github.io/_posts/2021-04-29-interactive-maps.md

 # Data cleaning

 The data was taken from the Department of Labor's [site](https://www.dol.gov/agencies/whd/state/minimum-wage/history) and [Kaggle](https://www.kaggle.com/lislejoem/us-minimum-wage-by-state-from-1968-to-2017).
-A secondary data set was downloaded to transform the State names to their State code via an inner join between the two data sets.
+Since plotly only recognizes US states based on their two letter State code, a secondary data set was downloaded to transform the State names to their State code via an inner join between the two data sets.

 # Analysis